 Egyptian Antiquities – Includes collections from 4000 BC to the 4th century of the ancient Egyptian civilization.

 Greek, Etruscan, and Roman Antiquities – Includes art collections from the Mediterranean area dating back to the Neolithic times.

-Islamic Art – A collection of art objects for the last 1400 years from Islamic countries such as Turks and Moguls.
+Islamic Art – A collection of art objects from the last 1,400 years from Islamic countries, such as the Turks and Moguls.

 Sculptures – Divided into Medieval, Renaissance and Modern sections.

 Decorative Art – Some include Jewelry, Furniture and Tapestries from the Middle Ages to the 19th century.

 NEW: The Louvre has entered a 4 year partnership with various US museums to display American Arts.